2024 Manchester Airport brawl: Trial

+Sentencing

+On 26 June 2026, Amaaz appeared at Liverpool Crown Court for sentencing.
+Sergeant Lydia Ward (a PC at the time of the brawl) read a victim impact statement including the words "I want you to take a good look at me...
+You chose to attack a female.
+You knocked me to the ground with one punch, with so much force you broke my nose.
+How would you feel if a male did that to your mother?
+How would you feel if it was your mother standing here today explaining how she was violently assaulted by a male?
+What you did was cowardly."
+A statement on behalf of PC Ellie Cook was read by a lawyer, “I don’t think you will ever begin to understand what you have done to me, or my family.
+I used to be happy.
+I used to be driven.
+I used to be focused.
+I am now broken.”
+She added “It pains me to say this, but because of what you have done to me, I have decided to give up being a firearms officer.
+This means my dream of becoming a close protection officer is on hold, and I may have to come to terms with the fact that it may not happen.”

+Mr Justice Neil Flewitt described Amaaz's assaults on both Ward and Cook as 'prolonged and unprovoked'.
+He sentenced him to 3 and a half years in prison.

 Reactions

-Political figures and organizations
+Political figures and organisations

 Two days after the incident, far-right activist Tommy Robinson and politician George Galloway posted the footage of the incident on the internet.
 Politician Lee Anderson of Reform UK supported the officer and said he would "give him a medal".
-Muslim Council of Britain and Muslim Engagement and Development condemned the incident.
-Politician Paul Waugh of Co-operative Party said he spoke with family members of the brothers and condemned the involved police.
-Akhmed Yakoob also condemned the officers and accused them of police brutality.
+The Muslim Council of Britain and Muslim Engagement and Development condemned the incident.
+Paul Waugh, member of parliament for the family's location of Rochdale, said he spoke with family members of the brothers and condemned the involved police.
 Mayor of Greater Manchester, Andy Burnham urged the protesters to remain calm, describing the incident as "complicated" that has "issues for both sides."
-He later discussed the incident with IOPC and politician Yvette Cooper of Labour Party.
+He later discussed the incident with the IOPC and Home Secretary Yvette Cooper of the Labour Party.

 Prime Minister Keir Starmer also reacted to the incident, saying he watched the footage and "understands the public's concern".
 Shaista Gohir called the incident an "example of police brutality".
-On October 7, 2024, multiple parliament members of Reform UK said that they are going to sue Amaaz and Amaad if the police decide not to press charges against them and that they will use crowdfunding to fund prosecutor for the case.
+On 7 October 2024, multiple parliament members of Reform UK said that they would crowdfund a private prosecution of Amaaz and Amaad if the police decided not to press charges against them.
 Lawyer Akhmed Yakoob responded to Reform UK's comments, saying; "If Reform want to pursue a private prosecution, I for one would gladly see them lose thousands of pounds".